 You can contact the support staff at the web hosting company you have secured through.
 Their support staff should be able to change those “nameservers” for you.

-Affiliate Disclosure We feature only the Web’s most recommended services.
-Yes we do earn a small commission but we use that to fund our food bank donation program (here), to pay some expenses of the everyday operation of this site and hopefully to provide some employment .
+Affiliate Disclosure: We feature only the Web’s most recommended services.
+Yes we do earn a small commission, 20% of which goes to Feed Nova Scotia and to provide some employment .
 Thank you